Skip to content Skip to footer

 Open Call Inquiries

-The project TASC-RestoreMed (Technical assistance and support to communities of actors for the Mission Restore our Ocean and Waters by 2030 for the Mediterranean basin), under grand agreement No 101217661 has received funding from the European Union’s Horizon Europe research and innovation programme.
+The project TASC-RestoreMed (Technical assistance and support to communities of actors for the Mission Restore our Ocean and Waters by 2030 for the Mediterranean basin), under grant agreement No 101217661 has received funding from the European Union’s Horizon Europe research and innovation programme.
 The views, opinions, and statements expressed on this website are those of the authors only and do not necessarily reflect the official policy or position of the European Union or CINEA.
 Neither the European Union nor the granting authority can be held responsible for them.
 The content published on this website is provided for informational and educational purposes only.